ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-input">Input</h4>

-`ionChange` will no longer be emitted when the `value` of `ion-input` is modified externally. `ionChange` will only be emitted from user committed changes, such as typing in the input and the input losing focus or from clicking the clear action within the input.
+`ionChange` is no longer emitted when the `value` of `ion-input` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the input and the input losing focus or from clicking the clear action within the input.

 If your application requires immediate feedback based on the user typing actively in the input, consider migrating your event listeners to using `ionInput` instead.